JosephHeydorn/MakeCode-Tutorials/docs/projects/Traffic-Signal-2-Diving-Deeper.md

 ## Step 3

-Now lets change those value once again.
+Now let's change those value once again.
 This only include the new blocks we just added.
-Starting from top to bottom lets set the values to P8, P9, and P10.
-Then lets change the value of P10 to 1.
+Starting from top to bottom let's set the values to P8, P9, and P10.
+Then let's change the value of P10 to 1.
 This will turn one light green and turn one light red.

 ```blocks
 basic.forever(function () {